eduardo-mendiola/full-stack-open-helsinki/part2/phonebook/README.md

 }
 ```

-This saves you from having to manually input data into your application for testing out your new functionality.

----

 ## 2.10: The Phonebook Step 5

 If you have implemented your application in a single component, refactor it by extracting suitable parts into new components.
 Maintain the application's state and all event handlers in the App root component.